beskarbuilder/TARS-BSK/README_EN.md

 ```

 > **// TARS-BSK > log_reminders.interface**
+>
-> _"Setting alarms has no merit.
+> _Setting alarms has no merit.
 Converting semantic noise into temporal structure, that does.
 > Do I do it with transformers?
 No. With rules, determinism... and accumulated resentment.
 > Elegant?
 No. Does it work?
-Well... until someone says 'that thing I have on the weekend'."_
+Well... until someone says 'that thing I have on the weekend'._

 ### Time Plugin: Direct temporal queries